- Operating System Tutorial

-High and efficient CPU utilization.
+- High and efficient CPU utilization.

-User feels that many programs are allotted CPU almost simultaneously.
+- User feels that many programs are allotted CPU almost simultaneously.

-CPU scheduling is required.
+- CPU scheduling is required.

-To accommodate many jobs in memory, memory management is required.
+- To accommodate many jobs in memory, memory management is required.

-OS managers input devices to take inputs from the user.
+- Manages input devices to take inputs from the user.
 For example, keyboard.

-OS manages output devices to show outputs to the user.
+- Manages output devices to show outputs to the user.
 For example, Monitor.

 Real Time System

-In such systems, Operating Systems typically read from and react to sensor data.
+- In such systems, Operating Systems typically read from and react to sensor data.

 - The Operating system must guarantee response to events within fixed periods of time to ensure correct performance.

 The processors do not share memory or a clock.
 Instead, each processor has its own local memory.

-OS manages the communications between the processors.
+The OS manages the communications between the processors.
 They communicate with each other through various communication lines.

 Spooling is an acronym for simultaneous peripheral operations on line.
 Spooling refers to putting data of various I/O jobs in a buffer.
 This buffer is a special area in memory or hard disk which is accessible to I/O devices.

-OS handles I/O device data spooling as devices have different data access rates.
+Handles I/O device data spooling as devices have different data access rates.

-OS maintains the spooling buffer which provides a waiting station where data can rest while the slower device catches up.
+Maintains the spooling buffer which provides a waiting station where data can rest while the slower device catches up.

-The spooling operation uses a disk as a very large buffer.
+- The spooling operation uses a disk as a very large buffer.

 - Spooling is capable of overlapping I/O operation for one job with processor operations for another job.